 - 10 oz butternut squash (cubed.
 If using fresh, peel and then cube)

-- 2 tbsp sage (chopped.
-2 tsp if using dry)
+- 2 tablespoon sage (chopped.
+2 teaspoon if using dry)

 - Salt and ground black pepper to taste